voxpupuli/puppet-dnsquery/README.md

 ### dns_ptr

-Retrieves a DNS PTR record and returns it as a string.
+Retrieves DNS PTR records and returns it as an array of strings.

 ### dns_srv